 The tool features a number two Phillips head for mountaineer skate trucks, a number three Phillips head screwdriver for mounting snowboard bindings, a three-eight socket wrench for adjusting skate wheels, a half-inch socket wrench for adjusting trucks, and a nine-sixteen socket wrench from mounting trucks.
 There’s also a hex key for mounting surf fins on a surfboard.

-For Nicholas Robinson, a recent graduate in finance and entrepreneurship, the need for Widget Tools was obvious.
+For Nicholas Robinson, a recent graduate in finance and entrepreneurship, the need for Carve Tools was obvious.
 “People we've met on the streets and shops have all said, well, I'd love to use a tool like that.
 It's hard to have all the specific tools ready to make adjustments.”

-To those in the sport, according to Robinson, the fact that Widget Tools has six attachments ready to make any adjustments necessary for a board saves a lot of time searching through the toolbox, especially when adjustments might be necessary on the fly, wherever riders might be.
+To those in the sport, according to Robinson, the fact that Carve Tools has six attachments ready to make any adjustments necessary for a board saves a lot of time searching through the toolbox, especially when adjustments might be necessary on the fly, wherever riders might be.